Seanjie250/Seanjie250/README.md

-👋 Hi, I’m Zhengjie( Sean )jie — a current student at the University of Washington, Seattle. \
+👋 Hi, I’m Zhengjie( Sean )Sun — a current student at the University of Washington, Seattle. \
 🌍 I love traveling and exploring new places. \
 ☕ When I’m not studying or coding, you’ll find me chilling and enjoying life.